Omega has unveiled a commemorative timepiece ahead of the Winter Games Milano Cortina 2026 in Milan and Cortina d’Ampezzo, Italy.

 The Seamaster 37 Milano Cortina 2026 features a boxy domed sapphire crystal, 100 meters of water resistance, and is paired with a brown alligator leather strap, complementing the watch’s elegant aesthetic.

 With a retail price of $19,300, the 18K Sedna gold Seamaster 37 Milano Cortina 2026 (Ref.
-522.53.37.20.04.001) targets a wealthy consumer and is available from Omega now.
+522.53.37.20.04.001) features a special medallion for the Milano Cortina 2026 games, targets a wealthy consumer, and is available from Omega exclusively at the brand’s boutiques.

 Learn more at Omega.